dreamwalk-apps/orthomosaic/README.md

 ## ImageMosaic

-This Python + OpenCV project creates a mosaic given a dataset of images and corresponding camera poses.
+This Python + OpenCV project creates a mosaic given a dataset of n images and corresponding camera poses.

 ### Installation
 This project was developed and tested on Ubuntu 15.10.
 Install and execute this project using the following commands: